GeoDS/GNNFoodFlow/README.md

 ## License
 MIT

-- **Steps to run the model**:
-  1. Clone the repository
-  2. Install dependencies
-  3. Prepare your data following the format in the data section
-  4. Run the training script
-  5. Evaluate model performance

 ## Acknowledgements
 National Science Foundation (NSF) funded AI Institute for Intelligent Cyberinfrastructure with Computational Learning in the Environment (ICICLE) (OAC 2112606)